vegaprotocol/documentation/versioned_docs/version-v0.77/concepts/governance/_treasury.md

 Anyone with enough VEGA tokens can vote and raise proposals to use treasury assets based on discussions in the community.

 * To vote on a proposal, you usually need at least 1 VEGA, but the amount may vary per proposal type.
-Check the [block explorer](https://explorer.fairground.wtf/network-parameters) for each `minVoterBalance`.
+Check the [block explorer](https://explorer.vega.xyz/network-parameters) for each `minVoterBalance`.
 * How many VEGA you need to submit a proposal depends on the proposal type.
-Check the [block explorer](https://explorer.fairground.wtf/network-parameters) for each `minProposerBalance`.
+Check the [block explorer](https://explorer.vega.xyz/network-parameters) for each `minProposerBalance`.

 ## Treasury basics
 The network treasury can hold VEGA tokens and other assets, which can be used by the community via on-chain governance to grow and support the development of the Vega software and network.

-### VEGA token details
+###  details
 VEGA token contract address (Ethereum mainnet): `0xcB84d72e61e383767C4DFEb2d8ff7f4FB89abc6e` ([view on Etherscan ↗](https://etherscan.io/token/0xcB84d72e61e383767C4DFEb2d8ff7f4FB89abc6e))

 Vega asset ID: `d1984e3d365faa05bcafbe41f50f90e3663ee7c0da22bb1e24b164e9532691b2`